ngs-docs/2021-august-remote-computing/07-automation-scripting.utf8.md

 for loop structure:

 - we set the counter for the thing we want to iterate ("loop") through with the `for i in *.fna.gz`.
 In this case, we are running the same command for each file in our current directory that ends in '.fna.gz'.
-The `i` represents the ith file in our loop and we refer to it with the `$` notation (more on variables later!) - also, "i" is an arbitrary name; it could be "potato". :)
+The `i` represents the ith file in our loop and we refer to it with the `$` notation (more on variables later!) - also, "i" is an arbitrary name; it could be "potato" :)
 - starts with `do` and ends with `done`
 - loop components are separated by `;` or indentation